 Exercises

 How many credits does each coordinator coordinate?
-Please list all coordinators who coordinate the fourth most credits.
+List all coordinators who coordinate the fourth most credits.

 SELECT coordinator, SUM(credits) AS number_of_credits_coordinated